If you’re wondering if you should buy a cleaning franchise, this post will provide the information you need to help you decide.

 How much are cleaning franchises?

-On the residential side, your total initial investment will range from around $35,000 up to $200,000, including the franchise fee.
+On the residential side, your total initial investment for buying a cleaning franchise will range from around $35,000 up to $200,000, including the franchise fee.

 In contrast, commercial cleaning franchises have upfront costs ranging from around $5,000 on the low-end to $100,000 on the high-end.